 It doesn’t matter how tightly you adjust the privacy settings on your social media accounts.
 Social media is part of the internet.
 The internet is, by definition, an interconnected web of communication that spans the world.

 The internet is NOT private.
 Neither is social media.

-Twenty years ago, you might have been able to argue to a judge that your ex shouldn’t be able to use your social posts against you because you blocked him/her from seeing them.
+Fifteen years ago, you might have been able to argue to a judge that your ex shouldn’t be able to use your social media posts against you because you blocked him/her from seeing them.
 But that argument just won’t fly any more.